Jump 'n Bump: Reception

-Jump 'n Bump was mentioned as one of the earliest "instant kill game" when Samurai Gunn was compared to it in 2013.
+Jump 'n Bump was mentioned as one of the earliest "instant kill games" when Samurai Gunn was compared to it in 2013.
 The N++ developers cited in 2014 Jump 'n Bump as inspiration for the Deathmatch mode in their game.

 Due to the popularity and source code availability the game was ported to newer systems and platforms like Windows, Android, PlayStation 2, Wii and several others.

 The game helped inspire the later indie game Bunnies by BlackHoleSun Software.